EmmaTsao/Brazilian-E-Commerce-Olist-Customer-Market-Analysis/README.md

 # Brazilian E-Commerce Olist Customer & Sales Analysis

 ## Project Overview
-This project focuses on customer and market analysis of the Brazilian e-commerce platform Olist.
-It utilizes the RFM (Recency, Frequency, Monetary) model to assess customer value and categorizes states into three revenue tiers based on total payment value.
-Market segmentation is further refined by analyzing payment value, revenue growth rates, and trends from January 2017 to August 2018.
-The findings reveal customer behaviors and market status, providing actionable recommendations for business strategy.
+This project aims to analyze customer behavior and market dynamics on the Brazilian e-commerce platform Olist, supporting the development of data-driven business strategies.
+It uses the RFM (Recency, Frequency, Monetary) model as a reference for customer value assessment and segments markets based on payment value and revenue growth rates.
+The analysis covers data from January 2017 to August 2018, revealing customer insights and market trends and providing actionable recommendations for marketing and retention strategies.

 ## Data Source
 - Dataset from Kaggle: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data